 Mike has played tennis throughout his life, playing for Kent both as a junior and then as a senior.
 Mike is a member of a number of tennis clubs including Public Schools Old Boys’ LTA, The All England Lawn Tennis Club and the International Lawn Tennis Club of GB.
 Mike has been a member of both the IC of GB and the AELTC since the mid 1970’s and was captain of the IC of GB in 1994.
 Other interests include golf and fly fishing.
 He was President of The Flyfishers' Club in 2005.

 Tara has been involved with charitable institutions for much of the past 35 years, ever since joining the RNLI Ball Committee at the age of 16.
 Within a few years she was instrumental in founding the RNLI Junior Committee, on which she served as Chairman for two years.
-Tara went on to become a member of the RNLI Central London Committee where she spent a further six years helping to or
+Tara went on to become a member of the RNLI Central London Committee where she spent a further six years helping to organise fundraising events.

 Tara maintained her charity interests whilst raising a family of three children (Freddie, Brook and Max) and moving with the family to Wimbledon in the 1980’s where she became involved with the Roehampton Branch of Save the Children Fund and later served as Chairman